Support Home Experiment Builder Experiment Tree Nodes

 Players

-This is the number of players that should be assigned to each room.
+Enter the number of players that should be assigned to each room.
 This must match the number of players specified in your multiplayer task.

 Title